John and Donald Parkinson: Seattle

-Parkinson firm in Los Angeles
+Los Angeles

 Faced with no projects, nor prospects for work in Seattle, John Parkinson moved to Los Angeles in 1894 and opened his architecture office on Spring Street between Second and Third Streets.
 By 1896, Parkinson had designed the city's first Class "A" fireproof steel-frame structure: the Homer Laughlin Building at Third Street and Broadway.
 His 1901 Susana Machado Bernard House and Barn has been designated as a Historic Cultural Monument and listed in the National Register of Historic Places.
-His design for the 1904 Braly Block at Fourth Street and Spring became the first "skyscraper" built in Los Angeles.
+His design for the 1904 Braly Block at Fourth Street and Spring became the first skyscraper built in Los Angeles.
 It held the distinction of being the tallest structure in town until the completion of City Hall in 1928.

 In 1905, Parkinson formed a partnership with G. Edwin Bergstrom which lasted for ten years.
 Parkinson and Bergstrom became the dominant architectural firm for major structures in Los Angeles.
 Bergstrom left to establish his own successful practice in 1915.